JuliaHealth/NeuroAnalyzer.jl/README.md

 If you use this toolbox, please acknowledge us by citing our [paper](https://neuroanalyzer.org#how-to-cite).

+## Support

+Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, typos, etc.) to the project is highly welcomed.

+Bugs, suggestions and questions should be reported using the Codeberg [AdamWysokinski/NeuroAnalyzer.jl](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/issues) (preferred method) or Github [JuliaHealth/NeuroAnalyzer.jl](https://github.com/JuliaHealth/NeuroAnalyzer.jl/issues) issues page.

+You may also follow NeuroAnalyzer on [Mastodon](https://fediscience.org/web/tags/neuroanalyzer).

 ## Contributors

 Below is the list of contributors and their affiliations.